 MUSIC AND VIDEO

-MultiMedia is where you will need to get active if you want to enjoy music and video on your Kindle Fire.
+Multi-Media is where you will need to get active if you want to enjoy music and video on your Kindle Fire.
 Yes, you can load your own movie and music files to your Kindle, but remember it has limited storage(~6+ GB Useable).
 A single movie can take up anywhere between 1/2 a GB up to 2GB in my experience.

-At $199, the Kindle Fire does leave out some desireable options.
+The original Fires were more value priced, so it did leave out some desireable options.
 Multimedia content is most affected by the lack of BlueTooth.
 Yes, I can run a wire out, but I prefer wireless communication like I enjoy on ALL of my other gadgets.
 This doesn’t stop you from simply plugging in headphones but it’s not as cool.

 Video and Movie files are a different matter that is affected again by your personal preferences.
 I do use Amazon’s Instant Video service and occasionally rent T.V. shows.
 Another beauty of owning a Kindle Fire and using Amazon services.
 Again, I just pressed the “VIDEO” tab and I had all my rented shows and movies ready to watch.
 Again, you can also transfer your own (Mp4) files to your Fire via USB, but to watch the movies you must use the “GALLERY” app which adds a step plus it requires some video conversion savvy which is a totally different article(I use DVD Catalyst).